RegScale/oscal-hub/README.md

 ## Acknowledgments

-Based on the [OSCAL CLI](https://github.com/RegScale/oscal-hub) project by NIST.
+Based on the [OSCAL CLI](https://github.com/metaschema-framework/oscal-cli/blob/main/README.md) originally developed by NIST and maintained by the metaschema-framework project.